Academic grading in Croatia

 Academic grading in Croatia is regulated by the Ministry of Science, Education and Sports.

 Grading scale (numerical and descriptive)

 In Croatia the following official grade scale applies to elementary school, high school and university students:

-1 (nedovoljan) is a failing grade, while grades 2 through 5 are passing grades.
+The grade 1 (nedovoljan) is a failing grade, while grades 2 through 5 are passing grades.

 Many teachers use minus and plus symbols as grade modifiers.
 For example, "−5" denotes a grade slightly lower than "excellent", while "+4" denotes a grade slightly higher than "very good".
 Half-grades such as "4/5" are also used.
 These modifiers are unofficial and do not appear in final grade reports.

 Conduct grading

 Conduct (vladanje) is graded on a 3-point descriptive scale: